garrandall/popular-music-data/tracks/startender-a-boogie-wit-da-hoodie-offset-tyga.md

 Mmh, ain’t fuckin' with no off-brand bitch (Yeah)
-Ooh, don't think these niggas understand me (Yeah) Ooh, she let me touch it in Miami (Yeah)
+Oh, don't think these niggas understand me (Yeah)
+Oh, she let me touch it in Miami (Yeah)
-Ooh, I’m feelin' like I'm Biggaveli, uh, ooh, yeah
+Oh, I’m feelin' like I'm Biggaveli, uh, oh, yeah

-Ooh, I see it in you (You)
+Oh, I see it in you (You)
-You just left your man, that's too bad, ooh (Too)
+You just left your man, that's too bad, oh (Too)
 Pull up in a foreign like skrrt skrrt (Coupe)
 All up in your feelings, yeah you seem so hurt (Yeah) Eliantte chains, now it's time to run it up